 Laparoscopic Nephrectomy for Early Stage Disease

-Renal cell cancer is typically treated with one of two surgical options, depending on the extent of spread of disease: 1) surgery to remove entire kidney, local lymph nodes, and any cancer in the area surrounding the kidney (radical nephrectomy); or 2) less aggressive surgery to remove only the part of the kidney affected with cancer (partial nephrectomy).
+Early stage renal cell cancer is typically treated with one of two surgical options, depending on the extent of spread of disease: 1) surgery to remove the entire kidney, local lymph nodes, and any cancer in the area surrounding the kidney (radical nephrectomy); or 2) less aggressive surgery to remove only the part of the kidney affected with cancer (partial nephrectomy).
 Surgery is the standard treatment for RCC because the disease is typically resistant to radiation and chemotherapy.
 Patients who are unable to tolerate surgery, however, will not undergo either radical or partial nephrectomy.

 Both radical nephrectomy and partial nephrectomy may be conducted using laparoscopy.
 In the case of a radical nephrectomy, the incision is enlarged to allow passage of the kidney.
 With a partial nephrectomy, a small bulk of tissue is removed and the incision can remain small.

 Researchers initially evaluated the outcomes of 100 patients with renal cell cancer that underwent laparoscopic surgery at the Cleveland Clinic Foundation.
 These patients had stage T1-T3a renal cell carcinoma with an average cancer width of 5.2 centimeters.
 The average surgical time was 2.8 hours and the average hospital stay was 1.6 days.
 Major complications occurred in only 3 patients.
 There were no deaths during surgery.
 All surgical specimens had no cancer detected in their outer margins.
 An average of 16 months following surgery, there were no local recurrences and only one death had occurred from distant cancer spread.